 There are a lot of canned pork products out there.
 Canned BBQ is common as well as canned ham.

 These hams are very popular in the prepping community and are known for offering good quality.
 The price can vary a lot.
-There are definitely some sellers on Amazon that are asking way too much, but others are offering these hams for around $5 an lb.
+There are definitely some sellers that are asking way too much, but others are offering these hams for around $5 an lb.
 For ready to eat meat that is an amazing deal.

 The 1 lb size may seem like too much if you are single person or couple, but you need to remember that ham is salty and keeps quite well.
 If you had ham for dinner and then finished it off for breakfast, you probably wouldn’t have any need to worry about spoilage, especially if you put it out of any direct heat or light.